The 7 best wireless temperature transmitters and their sensors in 2019

 Wireless tech constantly evolves, so more and more devices have excellent performance, great battery life, and update rates in seconds rather than minutes.
 Users in North America, Latin America, and Asia are quite open to installing this technology in their processes.
 Unfortunately, Europe lags behind, and the strongest vendors bow to demand, so it may take a while for wireless to catch on in Europe.

-Of course, when companies begin using wireless, they need to keep in mind the benefits of standardized protocol.
+Of course, when companies begin using wireless, they need to keep in mind the benefits of a standardized protocol.
 Believe it or not, some people think proprietary is better.

 Temperature measurement gives you huge opportunities to use wireless communication.
-Most devices already have a good battery life and fast update rates, allowing you to add a wireless transmitter with very little hassle.
+Most devices already have good battery life and fast update rates, allowing you to add a wireless transmitter with very little hassle.

 XYR 6000 – Honeywell

 This transmitter supports discrete inputs as well, up to three, and you can mix sensors with other inputs.
 With up to 10 years of battery life and a nice variety of antennas, you have some good options here!

 Speaking of antennas, this one has four different types, three omnidirectional monopoles and one-directional parabolic.
 Honeywell knows exactly how to play this game!
 It also has a display for local visualization of your process data.
 Check out the official page for more on this line.